View on GitHub

 Web Interface (Prototype)

-NOTE: The default port for the web frontend is 80 for a production deployment and 8000 in the development environment.
+NOTE: The default port for the web frontend is 8000, i.e. http://localhost:8000, and can be adapted in the compose.yaml.

-Index Screenshot
+Home Screenshot

 List Screenshot